Young Researcher Paper Award 2023

 Forthcoming Special Issues

-Special Issue on Applications of Novel Sensors and Related Technologies for Internet of Things
+Special Issue on Novel Sensors, Materials, and Related Technologies on Artificial Intelligence of Things Applications

 Guest editor, Teen-Hang Meen (National Formosa University), Wenbing Zhao (Cleveland State University), and Cheng-Fu Yang (National University of Kaohsiung)